 - Ben talks a lot about Dungeons & Dragons this episode; if you’ve no idea what it’s all about, his article “What Even Is Dungeons & Dragons?” will get you up to speed.
 (Content note: the article is a little sweary.)

-- Terry’s thoughts on J K Rowling can be still be found online in his interview with The Age here: “Mystery lord of the Discworld“, Peter Fray, November 6, 2004.
+- Some of Terry’s thoughts on J K Rowling can be found online in his interview with The Age here: “Mystery lord of the Discworld”, Peter Fray, November 6, 2004.

 - A person who doesn’t realise they’re no good at what they do might have a form of cognitive bias known as the Dunning-Kruger effect, named for a 1999 psychological study.